 While traveling in Southern Alberta, be sure to schedule time to visit this incredible tower.
 Take the elevator ride to the observation deck, in just over a minute, to the see the breath-taking birds-eye views of the city.
 Enjoy a delicious meal at Sky 360 and be amazed as it slowly revolves once every 45 minutes.

-The Calgary Zoo was established in 1929, once the Calgary Zoological Society was formed.
-The Zoo is located in the heart of Calgary, along the Bow River.
+Established in 1929, the Calgary Zoo is located in the heart of Calgary along the Bow River.
 The thirty-six mammals and seventy-eight birds at the start, were later joined by coyotes, bears, timber wolves, lynx and a polar bear.
 The Zoo made headlines in 1939, when "Buster" the sea lion got out of his habitat and swam in the Bow River.
 Throughout the years, the Zoo expanded with additional habitats, buildings, animals and an animal hospital.

 Kids love crawling through the tunnels at the Kinsmen ZooVenture Playground and riding the Wildlife Carousel at the Calgary Co-Op Kids Zone.
 Everyone enjoys the numerous daily programs scheduled throughout the day at the Zoo and the year-round special events are not to be missed.

 Winter activities at Canada Olympic Park include downhill and cross-country skiing and snowboarding, plus mountain biking and zip-lining during the summer.
 An urban ski area, Canada Olympic Park features three runs on .4 square kilometers of skiable acres.

 Alberta’s largest single level shopping centre, the Crossiron Mills Shopping Centre is located in Rocky View County – set just north of Calgary and south of Airdrie in southern Alberta.
 Opening in 2009, the centre features more than 200 stores and over 100,000 square meters of shopping space.

 The Crossiron Mills Shopping Centre has four neighbourhoods: Fashion, Ranch, Resources, and Sport.
 The centre encompasses 17 anchor tenants, with the remainder of the mall featuring premium brand outlet stores.